-Alaska Wildlife Troopers - Summer 2023 Outlook - Bristol Bay
+Alaska Wildlife Troopers - Summer 2024 Outlook - Bristol Bay

-Enforcement priorities:
+Enforcement Priorities:

-- -The department is concerned about underreporting of king salmon harvested in the Bristol Bay fishery.
+-The Department is concerned about underreporting of king salmon harvested in the Bristol Bay fishery.
 Tenders can expect to be boarded and checked for undocumented king salmon on their vessels.
-All salmon, including king and coho, are required by regulation to be reported on fish tickets at the time of delivery even when taken but not sold see 5AAC 39.130 and 5AAC 06.377(b) for details. - -Strong focus on fishing district lines and open/closed fishing periods in all districts using all available assets. - -Troopers will conduct routine boardings of drift gillnet and processor vessels as well as conduct beach patrols to verify licensing and permitting regulations are met.
-Vessel length, net length, net depth, and vessel and gear identification markings will also be checked. - -Fishermen and processors are reminded that at the time of delivery of fish, a fish ticket must be generated and must include the signature of a company representative and the full name and signature of the CFEC permit holder (BOTH permit holders if dual drift operation).
+All salmon, including king and coho, are required by regulation to be reported on fish tickets at the time of delivery even when taken but not sold - see 5AAC 39.130 and 5AAC 06.377(b) for details.

+-Strong focus on fishing district lines and open/closed fishing periods in all districts using all available assets.

+-Troopers will conduct routine boardings of drift gillnet and processor vessels as well as conduct beach patrols to verify licensing and permitting regulations are met.
+Vessel length, net length, net depth, and vessel and gear identification markings will also be checked.

+-Fishermen and processors are reminded that at the time of delivery of fish, a fish ticket must be generated and must include the signature of a company representative and the full name and signature of the CFEC permit holder (BOTH permit holders if dual drift operation).
 The permit holder(s) must be present at the time of delivery to sign the fish ticket.
 Crew members cannot sign fish tickets for permit holders.
-Fish tickets also must include the number or pounds of fish, by species, retained by a commercial fisherman for that person's own use. - -Fishermen are reminded to review regulations on gillnet specifications and operations.
-Be aware, regulations prohibit drift gillnet fishing when the net, or vessel to which it is attached, is grounded. - -Loss of a gillnet or portion of a gillnet, must be reported directly to a local ADF&G department office in Dillingham or King Salmon within 15 hours of the gear loss. - -Drift fishermen are reminded when registering or reregistering (changing districts) under 5AAC 06.370 with an agent authorization on file, the CFEC permit holders are still responsible for ensuring that the registration was accomplished by their agent.
+Fish tickets also must include the number or pounds of fish, by species, retained by a commercial fisherman for that person's own use.

+-Fishermen are reminded to review regulations on gillnet specifications and operations.
+Be aware, regulations prohibit drift gillnet fishing when the net, or vessel to which it is attached, is grounded.

+-Loss of a gillnet or portion of a gillnet, must be reported directly to a local ADF&G department office in Dillingham or King Salmon within 15 hours of the gear loss.

+-Drift fishermen are reminded when registering or reregistering (changing districts) under 5AAC 06.370 with an agent authorization on file, the CFEC permit holders are still responsible for ensuring that the registration was accomplished by their agent.

+-Termination of joint operation of drift gillnet gear is not effective until at least one of the permit holders register the date and time of termination with the department in the manner specified for reregistration in 5AAC06.370(b).

-- -Continued enforcement of state boating safety laws in cooperation with the U.S. Coast Guard. - Fishermen should ensure their GPS waypoints and boundary lines match 2023 fishing districts and sections.
+-Continued enforcement of state boating safety laws in cooperation with the U.S. Coast Guard.

+- Fishermen should ensure their GPS waypoints and boundary lines match 2023-2026 regulations for fishing districts and sections.